 |Blue or green painter's tape||Permitted||Permitted|

-All residence hall and apartment decorations, especially seasonal (Christmas, etc.) will be subject to safety evaluation by a Student Affairs staff member and/or a member of the Office of Campus Safety.
+All residence hall and apartment decorations, especially seasonal (Christmas, etc.) will be subject to safety evaluation by a Student Affairs staff member and/or a member of the University of Dallas Police Department.
 Any flammable decorations must be removed immediately at the request of the University.
 No live greenery is permitted (trees, wreaths, garlands, etc.).
 All wires must be taped down.
 Wires cannot be pinched under closed doors.

 Students should consult a RC or RA if they have questions about the appropriateness or safety of their decorations.